lbagic/sintezis-stack-web-client-js/documentation.md

 ### Proposed 💬 (To discuss)

 - Loading interceptors and loaders (javascript)
+- modals style overriding - not possible with classes
+- forms - form builder
 - utils: object iterator

 ### Accepted 🖥 (In development)